ClojureBridge/curriculum/outline/app.md

 -------------
 The World Bank provides a collection of world development indicators data, showing the current state of global development.
 They provide an API to this data.
 A web API is a way to provide access for one program to call another program over HTTP.
 In this case, the World Bank Indicators API provides access to their set of data.

 We will use the World Bank Indicators API to explore some of the world development indicators for different countries.
 We will sort and compare certain indicators.
-[Say something about why Clojure is good for this task?]
+This is a task that Clojure is well suited for.

 Using Libraries
 ---------------
-Libraries are collections of programs packaged to be reused by others.
-Common activities such as reading or writing files, doing math, or drawing charts generally have libraries available that you can use. [something about including the dependencies in Leiningen project]
+Libraries are collections of programs packaged to be reused by other programs.
+Common activities such as reading or writing files, doing math, or drawing charts generally have libraries available that you can use.
+We saw how to use libraries in Clojure projects when we wrote our first program.

 The clj-http library allows you to communicate over HTTP.
 Load the library and give it an alias that you can use to call it.

     (require '[clj-http.client :as client])

-Define a symbol for the URI for the World Bank API so that we can easily refer to it as we need it in our program.
+Define a symbol for the URL for the World Bank API so that we can easily refer to it as we need it in our program.

     (def base-uri "http://api.worldbank.org")

 Each type of data available through the World Bank API has an API endpoint.
-The endpoint has a specific path added to the base URI. http://api.worldbank.org/countries is the endpoint that lists all of the countries with data available.
+The endpoint has a specific path added to the base URL. http://api.worldbank.org/countries is the endpoint that lists all of the countries with data available.
+Create a var to refer to that URL by combining the base-uri and "/countries".

     (def base-path (str base-uri "/countries"))

-Now make a call to the API endpoint: http://api.worldbank.org/countries.
+Now make a call using the clj-http client's get function to the API endpoint: http://api.worldbank.org/countries.

     (client/get base-path)

-Query parameters are a part of a URL that provide additional information to the api call - we will ask for JSON formatted results; get 10000 results per page.
-[Talk about JSON?]
+Query parameters are part of the query string that is the part of a URL that provide additional information to the api call - we will ask for JSON formatted results; get 10000 results per page.

     (def query-params {:format "json" :per_page 10000})

 Now load another library: cheshire.
-It parses JSON.
+It reads and understands the JSON format.

     (require '[cheshire.core :as json])

-Let's create a function to parse json with the cheshire library.
+Let's create a function to read (parse) json with the cheshire library.
+Pass the second argument true to get Clojure keywords back for the map keys.

     (defn parse-json [str]
       (json/parse-string str true))